 Support groups: The most common form in the popular consciousness supports addicts, but in both reality and fiction, all varieties of personal problems have groups dedicated to group therapy for them.
-Either way, it's cheaper than paying for a psychiatrist.
+The members sit in a circle and a leader, either a fellow addict who has become a mentor, or a professionalnote , guides the group in sharing their experiences battling addiction.
+Either way, it's way cheaper than paying for a one-on-one session with a psychiatrist.

 - French comedian Manu Payet has a sketch about going to "Nutella Anonymous" meetings.

 Tim: So I went into Alcoholics Anonymous.
 I said, "I can't stop gambling!"
 They said, "No, you want Gamblers Anonymous."
 I said, "You're probably right.
 I'm so drunk I don't know where I am."